 1. Establish your business entity and essential details

-The first step to getting your business credit is to legally separate your personal and business finances.
-You can do this by establishing a limited liability company (LLC), a C corporation or an S corporation.
+The first step to getting your business credit is to legally separate your personal finances from that of your business.
+You can do this by establishing a sole proprietorship, a corporation, a partnership or a cooperative.
 If you’re not sure which to choose, read our guide on how to settle on the right business structure.

-After you’ve incorporated, it’s time to get a few more details squared away before you can start building business credit:
+After you’ve chosen business’ structure, it’s time to get a few more details squared away before you can start building business credit:

 Open a bank account.
-You’ll need to get a business checking account and make sure you pay all business expenses from this account.
-Some banks offer bonuses when you merge your credit card rewards with a business checking or savings account.
+You’ll need to get a business chequings or savings account and make sure you pay all business expenses from this account.
+Many banks offer complete business services that include access to bank accounts, credit cards, loans and more.

 Get a business address and phone number.
-This will help you solidify your business as a separate entity.
-To establish your business credit, you’ll want your company to be listed in directories such as the Better Business Bureau and Yellow Pages.
-And with a business phone number, you’ll establish a trade credit relationship with your phone line, which will be reported to the credit bureaus.
+This will help you solidify your business as an entity.
+To establish your business credit, you’ll want your company to be listed in directories such as the Better Business Bureau (BBB) and the Yellow Pages.
+With a business phone number, you’ll establish a trade credit relationship with your phone line, which will be reported to the credit bureaus.

 2. Open business credit files

-There are three main commercial credit bureaus: Dun & Bradstreet, Experian and Equifax.
+You can begin building your credit history at the 3 largest business credit bureaus in Canada: Equifax, TransUnion and Dun & Bradstreet.
 Each evaluates your business credit by compiling information from legal filings, public records and creditors who work with you.
 Then, they give you numerical business credit scores — typically 0 to 100, with the higher end meaning higher creditworthiness.

 You’ll want to establish credit files with each of them: